gankoji/pisort/README.md

 ## Disk manager, single threaded

+This is the fun part.
+We're going to be dealing with massive files, much too big to fit into main system memory, so we'll need a coherent strategy to deal with files starting on disk, temp files written back out to clear up memory, and the final sorted file being written to disk.
+While the first cut can be simple and sequential, the need for parellelism for speed necessitates a good architecture/clean design here.

 ## Sort program manager

 There are tunable parameters to the GreedSort algorithm, such as block size for